TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 a ``target`` argument which is another handler to delegate to.
-Since the system already knows about this class, then in the configuration, the given ``target`` just needs to be the object id of the relevant target handler, and the system will resolve to the handler from the id.
+Since the system already knows about this class, then in the configuration, the given ``target`` just needs to be the object id of the relevant target handler, and the system will resolve to the handler kutoka the id.
 If, however, a user defines a ``my.package.MyHandler`` which has an ``alternate`` handler, the configuration system would not know that the ``alternate`` referred to a handler.
 To cater for this, a generic